poltak/incubator-samza/docs/learn/documentation/0.7.0/jobs/configuration.md

 # Serializers
 serializers.registry.json.class=samza.serializers.JsonSerdeFactory
-serializers.default=json

-# Streams
-streams.example-stream.system=example-system
-streams.example-stream.stream=some-stream

 # Systems
 systems.example-system.samza.consumer.factory=samza.stream.example.ExampleConsumerFactory
-systems.example-system.samza.partition.manager=samza.stream.example.ExamplePartitionManager
 ```

-There are five major sections to a configuration file.
+There are four major sections to a configuration file.
 The job section defines things like the name of the job, and whether to use the YarnJobFactory or LocalJobFactory.
 The task section is where you specify the class name for your StreamTask.
 It's also where you define what the input streams are for your task.
-The system section defines systems that you can read from.
-Usually, you'll define a Kafka system, if you're reading from Kafka.
-After that you'll need to define the stream(s) that you want to read from, which systems they're coming from, and how to deserialize objects from the stream.
+The serializers section defines the classes of the serdes used for serialization and deserialization of specific objects that are received and sent along different streams.
+The system section defines systems that your StreamTask can read from.
+Usually, you'll define a Kafka system, if you're reading from Kafka, although you can also specify your own self-implemented Samza-compatible systems.
+See the hello-samza example project's Wikipedia system for a good example of a self-implemented system.

 ### Required Configuration